Study in a small, beautiful

 Applicants whose native language is not English are required to submit one of the following:

 Most students will be required to take one of the English language tests listed above.
-Applicants who have attended a secondary school or post-secondary school where the language of instruction is English may be exempt from submitting these test results, dependent upon their English grades and their Critical Reading SAT score.
+Applicants who have attended a secondary school or post-secondary school where the language of instruction is English may be exempt from submitting these test results depending upon their English grades and their Critical Reading/Writing SAT scores.
 This will be determined on an individual basis.

-The Director of the Office of International Students and Scholars supervises the entire program for students and faculty members from other countries.
+The Director of the Office of International Students and Scholars supervises the immigration process for students and faculty members from other countries.
 URI only grants the I-20 after admission.
 Click here here for more information.

 Address inquiries concerning I-20 and DS-2019 forms, health certificates, visas, and financial responsibility forms to: